-A wartime scrapbook kept by Alice Spackman of Okotoks, Alberta, stuffed with letters, photographs and clippings, is the foundation for a new book called She Made Them Family.
+A wartime scrapbook kept by Alice Spackman of Okotoks, Alberta, stuffed with letters, photographs and clippings, is the foundation for a new book titled She Made Them Family.
 It’s a fascinating glimpse of life in a small prairie town during World War Two.

 I became acquainted with Anne Gafiuk of Calgary through our mutual love of researching wartime history.
 I enjoyed reading Anne’s first book, Wings Over High River, the non-fiction biography of A. Gordon Jones, a British Commonwealth Air Training Plan Pilot Instructor.